 Let me encourage you today from Scripture.
-David said, "Thou anointest my head with oil.
-My cup runneth over."
-(Ps 23:5b).
+David said, "You prepare a table before me in the presence of my enemies.
+You anoint my head with oil; my cup overflows."
+(Ps 23:5).
 In other words, the Lord His Shepherd had blessed him with more than he needed and more than he could contain, so that he overflowed.

 The same is true in our lives, when we come to know Jesus Christ as our Lord and Savior.
-He blesses us with more than we need and more than we can contain, so that we overflow.
+He blesses us with more than we need and more than we can contain -- more love, more joy, more peace. more of His presence, etc. -- so that we overflow.
 His anointing and His blessings are literally overflowing in our lives.
 And it is out of that overflow that we are able to minister to others, which is especially important for us to understand as ministers of the gospel.

 To illustrate this, picture a teacup in a saucer.
 You pour tea into it until it reaches the brim and you keep pouring until the tea overflows the cup, collecting in the saucer beneath the cup.
 The contents of the saucer that overflowed from the cup are what we call the overflow.

 Jesus said that from the overflow of the heart, the mouth speaks.
-"A good man out of the good treasure of his heart bringeth forth that which is good; and an evil man out of the evil treasure of his heart bringeth forth that which is evil: for of the abundance of the heart his mouth speaketh."
+"A good man brings good things out of the good stored up in his heart, and an evil man brings evil things out of the evil stored up in his heart.
+For the mouth speaks what the heart is full of."
 (Lk 6:45).
-This teaches is that spoken words reveal whether a heart is filled with goodness or evil, as the mouth inevitably overflows with what is stored within.
+This teaches us that spoken words reveal whether a heart is filled with goodness or evil, as the mouth inevitably overflows with what is stored within.

 The Lord Jesus, our Good Shepherd, promised to give us abundant life, and that is the life that is so full that it overflows (John 10:10).
-Stay close to Him so that you are always in that place of enjoying the abundant life, and then you will always have overflow to share with others and from which to minister to them.
+Stay close to Him, guard your heart, stay in the Word and in prayer daily, and continually be filled with the Holy Spirit, so that you are always in that place of enjoying the abundant life, and then you will always have overflow to share with others and from which to minister to them.

-Attribution notice: Scripture quotations taken from the Holy Bible King James Version.
+Attribution notice: Scripture quotations taken from the Holy Bible NIV, copyright Zondervan, used by permission.

 Author's note: If you enjoyed this post, you may also like the other posts in this blog available through the Home page, such as A Tale of Two Kings, The Servant of the Lord, The Shepherding Role of Elders, Success in God's Eyes, Accountable, correctable, and teachable, A Personality Profile of the Apostle Paul, Persecuted or Popular?, and Having a Servant's Heart.
 You may also access my complete blog directory at "Writing for the Master."